serai-dex/serai/docs/coordinator/Tributary.md

 also has that precondition.

-When the `t` validators who first published `SignPreprocess` transactions have published `SignShare` transactions, a `sign::ProcessorMessage::Shares` with the relevant shares is sent to the processor.
+When the `t` validators who first published `SignPreprocess` transactions have published `SignShare` transactions, if the coordinator represents one of the first `t` validators to do so, a `sign::ProcessorMessage::Shares` with the relevant shares (excluding the processor's own) is sent to the processor.

 ### Sign Completed